iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 4.md

 > #### _The process by which Python code in one module is made available to Python code in another module._

-When an import statement is executed, the standard builtin __import__() function is called.
+When an import statement is executed, the standard built-in __import__() function is called.

+_**Example 1:**
-_**Example 1:** When the import is used, it searches for the module initially in the local scope by calling __import__() function.
+When the import is used, it searches for the module initially in the local scope by calling the  import() function.
 The value returned by the function is then reflected in the output of the initial code._

 ```python
 import math